ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 ```
 {: pre}

 Your REHL virtual server instance was unregistered from the capsule server.
+To resolve this issue:

+1. Create an empty file in `/tmp` folder of your server: `touch reregister-ng-rhel-vsi.sh`.
-To resolve this issue, run the `reregister-ng-rhel-vsi.sh` script to reregister the virtual server instance.
+Copy and Paste the code in the following section [Script to reregister an RHEL virtual server instance](link TBD).
+1. Edit the script and add to the file: `vi reregister-ng-rhel-vsi.sh`.
+1. Run the script: `chmod +x reregister-ng-rhel-vsi.sh` and `./reregister-ng-rhel-vsi.sh`.
+1. If the script fails, provide the following parameters to support:
+    *	capsule hostname
+    *	organization
+    *	activation key
+    *	profile name

+### Script to reregister an RHEL virtual server instance
+{: #script-reregister-RHEL-VSI}

 ```sh
 #!/bin/bash